AI coding agents have outgrown the chat box.

 That makes the UI more honest.

-This is one of the easiest ways to improve an AI product: stop flattening everything into a transcript.
+This is one of the easiest ways to improve an AI product: stop flattening work into a transcript.

 Pattern 4: Put Code Review Beside the Conversation